boukx/guide/pve.markdown

 ### Max Weaving

 Max weaving is the most melee heavy weave rotation and the only one which genuinely sacrifices ranged damage for melee damage.
 It should only be performed when consistently weaving sub 2.5 seconds.
 The rotation is `auto - aimed - auto - raptor - auto - multi - melee ...` repeat.
-Max weaving is a DPS loss over normal weaving and sometimes the ranged rotation when your melee or ranged weapons are too fast.
+Max weaving is a DPS loss over normal weaving and sometimes the ranged rotation when your melee or ranged weapons are too fast.  **Do not max weave while hasted.**

 ## Trinket Swapping